Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 Next it seems going to the "Images" tab imports the images
 ![](https://i.imgur.com/iApwNa1.png)

-We ran into issues as the bucke
+We ran into issues as the bucket was created in another region, hence we create a bucket in the us-central region and transfer the files.

 ![]()
 ![]()